List of Mrs. Brown's Boys characters: Barbara

 Barbara (played by Emily Regan) is a minor recurring character in the show.
 Although she appears several times throughout the series, mostly in Foley's, she doesn't actually speak until New Mammy, where she drops by the Brown household to check on Rory after he has an almighty bust-up with Dino and is feeling depressed.
 She makes some negative comments about Dino, calling him a "bitchy diva", before she realizes Dino is behind her and he tells her he has "a new sweeping brush for [her] to try out".

 Barbara works alongside Rory and Dino at the Wash & Blow hair salon, but aside from her occupation, no other facts are known about her except that in New Mammy, it is revealed she is a trainee.

 In Mrs Brown's Boys D'Movie, Barbara plays her usual background, mostly non-talking role for the most part, but she only has two lines in the whole movie, and they are both spoken in the scene where she and Dino are preparing Rory for his failed swim across the Channel; first, Barbara compliments Rory for his bravery whilst rubbing sun cream on his chest before Dino moves her hand and tells her he'll handle it to which Barbara simply responds "Fine".
 She has no dialogue for the rest of the movie.

+After Rory and Dino get stranded in China and decide to stay there, Barbara becomes the new owner of Wash & Blow.

 Barbara is played by Emily Regan, who is the real-life wife of Paddy Houlihan (Dermot Brown).